 We will be including a bias test for individuals to take away and do.
 Delegates may also gain access to a short e-learning session to complete prior to the course.

-Sally Baker is a proven Inclusion, Equality & Diversity specialist as well as HR generalist with over 18 years experience and has been recognised for that work in 2005 by being made a fellow of the Chartered Institute of Personal Managers & Developers.
+Sally Baker is a proven inclusion,equality and diversity specialist as well as HR generalist with over 18 years experience and was recognised for that work in 2005 by being made a fellow of the Chartered Institute of Personnel Managers & Developers.

-Sally has been a consultant since 1999, with many different organisations in different market sectors.
+Sally has worked as a consultant since 1999, with many different organisations in different market sectors and with several global organisations.
 She has worked in the last few years with various regulatory organisations such as the General Dental Council, the Pharmaceutical Council, and the British Dental Association.
 She has worked with some of the largest global pharmaceutical companies.
 She worked for 6 years as a consultant for the Audit Commission.
 Sally works regularly with Boards in NHS Trusts, Clinical Commissioning Groups and has worked extensively with the National Institute of clinical excellence (NICE) developing diversity friendly health outcomes.

 All attendees on this course will receive a certificate of attendance.